au-research/your-first-step-to-fair-archived/index.md

 This workshop gives a brief overview of the [FAIR principles](https://www.go-fair.org/fair-principles/), including a method to make a one-file dataset FAIR.

+The FAIR Principles put specific emphasis on enhancing the ability for individuals and machines to find and reuse the data.
+Applying the FAIR principles to research outcomes benefits the wider research community by enabling future researchers to publish, share, cite and reuse the research outputs.

+This material describe each of the four foundational principles Findable, Accessible, Interoperable and Reusable and use a simple dataset for exemplifying the process of making it FAIR.
+Note that the FAIR Principles are aspirational and generic.

 ## Learning objectives

 By the end of this workshop, learners will be able to: